autotoor/autotoor-app/README.md

 - `$ pnpm build:mobile` - Build **apps/mobile** and all **packages** used in mobile, for production deployments
 - `$ pnpm build:tour` - Build **apps/tour-service** and all **packages** used in tour-service, for production deployments

+### Running the mobile app during local development using Expo Go
+1. Get the IP address of your local machine on the current network.
+If you are on a mac, you can get this using the command: `echo $(ifconfig | awk '/inet /&&!/127.0.0.1/{print $2;exit}')`
+2. Ensure that all the services are up in running in development mode by running: `pnpm dev`
+3. Install the Expo Go app on your phone.
+You should be able to get it from the app store.
+4. In the Expo Go app, find the option to enter the url manually and set it to be: `exp://[IP_FROM_STEP_1]:19000` where `IP_FROM_STEP_1` is the IP Address from step 1.
+For example if it returned `10.0.0.3` then the manual url should be `exp://10.0.0.3:19000`.
+This should then open the app.

 ## 📁 Structure

 - [`apps`](./apps) - Apps that only use packages and aren't aware of other apps.